psrenergy/ncp-release-notes/docs/home.md

 * Added an option to disable heuristic methods in the model optimization.
 * Added an option to disable / change the presolve application in the optimization.
 * Added the Exclusion constraint for Hydro Units dispatch.
-* New output results file: circuit flow sum constraint.
+* New output results file:
+** Circuit flow sum constraint.
 * Added import/export data from/to CSV functionality to the Fuel Registry Data.
 * Added import/export data from/to CSV functionality to the DC Link Registry Data.
 * Power View module (visualization of transmission network and results) updated to the version 1.18.